sammck/tp-hub/README.md

 ### Prerequisites

   - **Ubuntu/Debian**: The bootstrapping code provided here must be running an Ubuntu/Debian variant.
 The hub has only been tested on Ubuntu 22.04.
 However, if you skip auto-provisioning and manually install docker and docker-compose, the hub may well work on any Linux variant.
   - **Python 3.8+** is required by the bootstrapping scripts.
+  - The ability to forward ports 80 and 443 on a public IP address to ports 7080 and 7443, respectively, on the tp-hub host.
+Generally, this means one of:
+    - A gateway router or VPN that you manage and which supports port forwarding (with port remapping), and a way to make the tp-hub host have a fixed LAN IP address (either with a static IP address or via DHCP address reservation).
+This is the typical solution for home networks, and the one described here, but might not be possible in certain ISP environments (e.g., running behind a 5G hotspot, or when you do not manage the network you are running in).
+    - A port forwarding service or custom solution that provides an external public IP address and forwards ports 80 and 443 to a reverse tunneling agent running on the tp-hub host, which forwards connections to localhost ports 7080 and 7443, respectively.
+In this case, the public IP address used for outbound connections will be different than the public IP address used for inbound connections.
+Such a solution can be made to work without a stable LAN IP address or network public address, and without administrative control over the local network.
+It can even work when the tp-hub host machine is moved between multiple networks (i.e., a mobile tp-hub).
+Setting up such a port forwarding solution is not described here, but once it is set up, tp-hub can be configured to work with it by pointing `ddns.{PARENT_DOMAIN_NAME}` at the port-forwarder's public IP address.
+For a free solution, check out [portmap.io](https://portmap.io/).

 Installation
 =====